-- work closely with the SENCO and class teachers; - provide support for individual or groups of pupils with SEND; - provide in- class and out of class catch up literacy and numeracy support for pupils; - assist in the preparation of lessons; - monitor pupils progress; - provide feedback to teachers and the SENCO: - attend appropriate training;
+- work closely with the SENCO and class teachers;

+- provide support for individual or groups of pupils with SEND as directed;

+- provide in- class and out of class catch up literacy and numeracy support for pupils;

+- assist in the preparation of lessons;

+- monitor pupils progress;

+- provide feedback to teachers and the SENCO;

+- attend appropriate training:

-suggest training needs.
+- suggest training needs.

+- Attend annual reviews where appropriate.